-If you are on regular medication it will normally be possible for you to obtain a repeat prescription without seeing the doctor.
+If you are on regular medication, it will normally be possible for you to obtain a repeat prescription without seeing the doctor.
 This practice does not accept telephone requests, however patients may make a request by filling out a request slip at reception, by sending the practice a letter or fax, or by completing the online repeat prescription request form.
-Please allow 2 working days (48 HRS) for us to process your request.
+Please allow up to 7 working days for your prescription to be ready.

 You can order your repeat prescriptions using the online form.
 You must be permanently registered with the Practice before we can accept your request.
 Patients who have a temporary registration at the Practice are not permitted to use the online repeat medication form.